 Once out of predictable territory, Uprooted shines.
 The threat—the Wood, which infects people with contagious, feral madness—is genuinely terrifying.
 When a key ally is “saved,” the tension around whether or not they’re legitimately cured is maintained until the final pages.
 Fantasy novels earn a lot of leeway when they’ve got a a terrifying threat/villain.
 In between magic lessons, Agnieszka and the Dragon try to find ways to destroy the Wood permanently.

-The seemingly straightforward quest of Defeating the Wood takes on additional depth as the Dragon and Agnieszka learn horrifying details about its capabilities.
+The seemingly straightforward quest of Defeating the Wood takes on additional depth as the Dragon and Agnieszka learn more about the Wood and its surprising capabilities.
 In response, Agnieszka’s skills develop at a good clip.
-She’s always outmatched, but it’s never out of left field when she tries something new.
-She takes the basics and builds them organically; there’s a lot of room for her to grow because all wizards in this world have their own flair and magical styles.
-(Imagine if Harry Potter leaned less heavily on Expelliarmus and his own exceptionalism.
-And I say that as someone who liked Harry Potter!)
+She’s always outmatched, but it’s never out of left field when she tries something new and prevails.
+There’s a lot of room for her to grow because all wizards in this world have their own flair and magical styles, which keeps anyone from being overpowered.

 The friendship between Agnieszka and Kasia is the best bit of the book and gives the ending its heft, but the relationship between Agnieszka and the Dragon is… let’s just say I don’t need a spoiler tag to say they get together.
 He’s exactly the kind of curt and crusty to be swayed by her warm and hapless demeanor.